 1. Technical Verification

-✔ Subtitle sequence numbers are continuous without skipping
+✔ Subtitle sequence numbers are continuous without jumps.

-✔ Each original text line is immediately followed by the translated text line
+✔ Each original line is immediately followed by a translated line.

 ### Phase 3: Final Formatting